trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

 ------------------

 Create an ``etc`` directory inside the installation directory.
-This will hold the following configuration:
+This holds the following configuration:

 * Node Properties: environmental configuration specific to each node
 * JVM Config: command line options for the Java Virtual Machine